 I’ve been asked by numerous folks who are members of my running meetup group about GPS watches and how they sometimes seem goofy.
-Every had a problem where it seems inaccurate?
-Ran the same run numerous times but get different distances?
+Ever have a problem where it seems inaccurate?
+Ran the same route numerous times but get different distances?
 Well, you’re not alone.

 There are multiple things going on here, but basically, you have to realize that your GPS device is inaccurate.

 Here’s an interesting tidbit.
 If you check out USATF instructions on how to measure a “certified course”, you’ll notice it has a pretty strong stance about using GPS devices, because they know how inaccurate they can be.

 But some of you may be saying, “Wait a sec… I’ve seen land surveyors using GPS devices.
 What gives?”
 So how do land surveyors get accurate readings with GPS?
 First off, they require two GPS measurement devices (much more accurate than our wrist-based devices and much larger in size) used in conjunction with a starting known position.
 All measurements are made from that known starting position, one that has been accurately verified and measured, usually marked permanently.

 Let’s take a look at your device and where it falls short.
 Consumer GPS devices can be inaccurate for numerous reasons.
 Here are but a few:

 - Atmospheric conditions – yep. the usual stuff, rain, temperature (density), humidity, precipitation, among other effects of the ionosphere and troposphere (too much to explain here, but I can expand on it if you want).